How To Order In A Restaurant

 Record what you eat as best you can in your journal, estimating portions and calories if needed.
-There are online guides to calorie contents for almost everything.
 Again, keeping a record will help you make good choices in the future.

 Save calories for food you may not always have a chance to eat, by not having your usual glass of wine, a cocktail or a beer.
 Keep calories in chec by skipping the starchy side dishes and having two veggies instead.